LittleGreyCells/escheme-compiled/README.md

 be configured to boot into the interpreter's read-eval-print loop, if invoked with the "-i/--interpreter" argument.
 The compiler's source can be loaded, modified, reloaded to support compiler developement.
-The imager can be loaded and used to generate a new compiler image which can be used to boot into BCE mode.
+The imager can be loaded (see ./imager) and used to generate a new compiler image which subsequently can be used to boot into BCE mode.

 ## Implementation